Myriad74/ChipotleHub/README.md

 Step 1.
 Navigate to "Code"

 Step 2.
-Copy the URL link
+Copy the URL

 Step 3.
 Open up a terminal session